Video Is Graph: Structured Graph Module for Video Action Recognition: Experiments

 \textbf{Kinetics-400}.
-Noting that Kinetics-400 is collected from YouTube and only release video links, so sample loss is widespread.
-In the version we adopted, approximately 10,000 samples were lost, resulting in approximately 0.5\% damage to the final performance.
-In general, for the kinetic-400 dataset, using scene information alone can already gain considerable performance.
+In general, for the kinetic-400 dataset, using scene information alone can already obtain considerable performance.
 We compare SGN to the same type of methods and present the results in Table.~\ref{kinetics_sota}.
 We can still achieve competitive results on Kinetics-400.
 In the same type of methods, that is, under the framework of 2D network with the temporal module, we are very close to the best performance.

 \textbf{UCF101 and HMDB51}.
 UCF101 and HMDB51 are two small datasets, and we transfer the model pre-trained on Kinetics to them to test the generalization of the proposed SGN.
-We report the average result in Table.~\ref{ucf_sota} over three splits with 16 frames as input.
+We report the average performance in Table.~\ref{ucf_sota} over three splits with 16 frames as input.
 Since HMDB51 relies more on temporal cues, we achieve the best results on HMDB51 and acceptable results on UCF101.